 These are my very best tried, tested and true tips to not only make organizing your closet effective & easy but to also help you learn why you buy the things you do, help you to become more conscientious about your buying decisions in the future & to dress for the body you have now!
 Not the one you had 10 or 15 years ago because you are beautiful, amazing and more than enough exactly as you are!

-If you haven’t heard yet, i’m hosting a FaceBook event to get everyone super excited about cleaning out our closets!
-I know, I know.
-It’s so not the most fun task to tackle but that’s why i’m making it a group, community event.
-Plus i’m giving you all my best tips that I share with all my exclusive styling clients.
-This is exactly what I have them do before we even start to think about our first shopping trip and that’s because I want to clear out the clutter, all the old clothes that no longer serve who you are today & make room for the clothes that make you look amazing!
+Plus i’m sharing all my best tips in this blog that has helped literally thousands of people in my previous Community Closet Cleanout Challenges as well as my private one-on-one styling clients.
+This is exactly what I have them do before we even start to think about our first shopping trip and that’s because I want to clear out the clutter, all the old clothes that no longer serve who you are today & make room for the clothes that make you look and most importantly FEEL amazing!

 Questions to ask yourself to decide what stays and what goes.
 Let it go!
 Let it go!!
 Free yourself!